-The Bank, over time, has evolved to become a facilitator that connects financiers, landlords, developers and homebuyers in an innovative and comprehensive ecosystem that is constantly being optimized to ensure a housing solution that is a global benchmark.
+The Bank, over time, has helped in setting up an innovative and comprehensive ecosystem that facilitates and connects financiers, landlords, developers and homebuyers evolved to become a facilitator that connects financiers, landlords, developers and homebuyers.
+Based on global benchmarks, this system is being constantly optimized to ensure a housing solution that delivers on the promise of housing for all.

 Today the Bank is contributing more than ever to the social housing agenda.
-As we move forward, we will remain focused on optimizing Government resources while exploring smarter business models that better support stakeholders, meet the housing needs of our citizens, and enrich lives.
+As we move forward, we will remain focused on optimizing governmental resources while exploring smarter business models that best support stakeholders, meet the housing needs of citizens, and enrich their lives.